mmtroyinfotech/osticket-prereqs/README.md

 <h2>osTicket Installation</h2>

 <p>
 In my class lab I was provided with links to download osTicket.
-But just follow along for now.
+And it's packages But just follow along for now.
 </p>
 -
 <p>